 However, in polyploids, multiple alleles are associated with a single locus, making segregation more complex than diploids.
 Homeoalleles of a given gene can contribute to complex interactions with a substantial effect on phenotype.
 For example, in the octoploid strawberry, determining which allele or combination of up to eight different homeoalleles regulates the expression of a trait of interest can be extremely difficult.5 Polyploid plant cells have complex regulatory mechanisms to unify gene expression between the homeologs and define their relative contributions to the final phenotype.1

 In the past decade, next generation sequencing (NGS) has revolutionised the exploration of polyploid genomes.
-NGS technologies reduce sequencing costs, increase throughputs and expand fragment assembly complexity due to its short-sequence read output.
-A reference genome is used to observe variations across different individuals within a species to aid genome assembly.1 While a step in the right direction, challenges associated with GBS and other NGS platforms have historically limited their widespread application in octoploid strawberry.
-Uneven and inadequate sequencing depth, copy number uncertainty, heterozygote miscalling, missing data and sequencing errors have limited data quality and useful application for plant breeders.6
+NGS technologies reduce sequencing costs, increase throughputs and expand fragment assembly complexity due to their short sequence read outputs.
+A reference genome is used to map and standardise variations across different individuals within a species to aid genetic analysis.1 While applying NGS in polyploids, some possible pitfalls and challenges need to be avoided or taken into consideration, such as uneven and inadequate sequencing depth, copy number uncertainty, heterozygote miscalling, quality of the reference genome, short-read alignment strategy, missing data and sequencing errors.6

 Recent research helps overcome breeding challenges in strawberry

 As mentioned, a complex octoploid genome has historically challenged genotyping and genetic mapping progress for strawberry breeding.
 Recent research efforts to address some of the significant technical challenges include:

 - the development of a high-quality octoploid genome assembly,

 - whole genome sequencing of numerous octoploid individuals to better understand intra- and inter-homoeologous nucleotide variation,